 \subsection{Self-Supervised Feature Learning}

 We use self-supervised learning to learn the image features from $C_{base}$ before using psychometric testing for fine-tuning.
 SimCLR~\cite{chen2020simple} framework is applied in our work for its conciseness and good performance.
-It learns representation by maximum the similarity between two views (augmentations) of the same image.
+It learns representation by maximizing the similarity between two views (augmentations) of the same image.

 From $C_{base}$, we randomly sample $N$ images each batch and create two random augmentation views for each image to form $2N$ data points.
-Each data pair generated from the same image is considered a positive pair, and negative pair if it's from different images.
+Each data pair generated from the same image is considered a positive pair, or a negative pair if it's from different images.
 The contrastive loss function for a mini-batch could be written as:

-where $z_i=g(f(x_i)$), $f({\cdot})$ a neural network called encoder to extract features from augmented images, $g({\cdot})$is projection head that map features to a space where contrastive loss is applied.
-Cosine distance $sim(u, v)$ is adopted to measure the similarity by the dot product between $L_2$ normalized features $u$ and $v$. $\tau$ denotes a scalar temperature parameter. $i$ is the index or all the $2N$ augmented views of images. $ j(i)$ and $a$ are the indexes of positive and negative view to $i$ respectively. $A(i)$ is all index except $i$.
+where $z_i=g(f(x_i)$), $f({\cdot})$ a neural network called encoder to extract features from augmented images, $g({\cdot})$is the projection head that maps features to a space where contrastive loss is applied.
+Cosine similarity $sim(u, v)$ is adopted to measure the similarity of $u$ and $v$ by the dot product between their $L_2$ normalized features. $\tau$ denotes a scalar temperature parameter. $i$ is the index or all the $2N$ augmented views of images. $ j(i)$ is the index of positive view to image $i$ and $A(i)$ is the set of all indices except $i$.